-Practices like meditation will really help you to anchor your happiness on something that you can control…. your inner world.
+Practices like meditation help you to anchor your happiness on something that you can control – your inner world.

-It doesn’t mean that you have to like everything that is going on in your inner world because let’s face it there are some things that you’d rather avoid.
+It doesn’t mean that you have to like everything that is going on in your inner world.
+Let’s face it, there are some things that you’d rather avoid.

 Spending a few minutes every day, however, noticing and accepting what is, is the first step towards more happiness, peace and inner contentment.